pachterlab/gget/README.md

 ## gget archs4 🐁
 Find the most correlated genes to a gene of interest or find the gene's tissue expression atlas using [ARCHS4](https://maayanlab.cloud/archs4/).
-Return format: json (command-line) or data frame/csv (Jupyter Lab / Google Colab).
+Return format: JSON (command-line) or data frame/CSV (Jupyter Lab / Google Colab).

 **Positional argument**
 `gene`